Colleges and universities in Michigan sent Tim Allen sweaters and t-shirts to wear on the air, and he did.

 According to E!
-True Hollywood Story (1996), Tim Allen was offered fifty million dollars to do a ninth season of the show, and Patricia Richardson was offered twenty-five million dollars for a ninth season.
+True Hollywood Story (1996), Tim Allen was offered $50 million to do a ninth season of the show, and Patricia Richardson was offered $25 million.

 When the show went into syndication in 1995, the producers chose to film a new episode to kick-off the syndicated episodes, a first for a network series.
 Tim Allen and Patricia Richardson filmed part of the episode at the Marine Corps Air Ground Combat Center in Twentynine Palms, California.
 In this episode, their characters had a race, driving tanks on a mapped out course.
 Many Marines of 1st Tank Battalion were then invited to the studios in Los Angeles to watch the filming of the rest of the episode, live from the studio audience.

 There is a running gag regarding the Taylors' neighbor, Wilson; his face is always concealed from about the nose down (except in one episode where the top half of his face is covered with papier mache).
 In most episodes, Wilson was being shot from behind a fence.
 In later episodes, where he got out more often, camera shots, actor movements, and prop placements were carefully orchestrated so as not to reveal his full face.
 In fact, during all the curtain calls for the show, except the series finale curtain call, where his entire face was shown, actor Earl Hindman, who played Wilson, would bring a miniature picket fence to hold in front of his face.